pulumi/pulumi-go-provider/infer/README.md

 func (*File) Delete(ctx context.Context, id string, props FileState) error {
 	err := os.Remove(props.Path)
 	if os.IsNotExist(err) {
-		ctx.Logf(diag.Warning, "file %q already deleted", props.Path)
+		p.GetLogger(ctx).Warningf("file %q already deleted", props.Path)
 		err = nil
 	}
 	return err
 }
 ```

-Note that we can issue diagnostics to the user via the passed on `Context`.
+Note that we can issue diagnostics to the user via the `p.GetLogger(ctx)` function.
 The
 diagnostic messages are tied to the resource that the method is called on, and pulumi
 will group them nicely: